astropy/photutils/docs/index.rst

     The developers make an effort to maintain backwards compatibility, but at times the API may change if there is a benefit to doing so.
-    If there are specific areas you think API stability is important, please let us know as part of the development process!
+    If there are specific areas you think API stability is important, please let us know as part of the development process.